What is a bed bug?

-Contact a pest control professional or your local health authority if you think there are bed bugs in your home.
+Try to collect a bed bug for identification.
+Contact a pest control professional or your local health authority if you need help.

-- Regularly clean your home, including vacuuming your mattress, and cleaning up clutter to reduce the number of places bed bugs can hide.
-Although regular housecleaning can help prevent bed bugs, even the cleanest homes and hotels can become infested.
+- Clean your home regularly.
+This includes vacuuming your mattress and cleaning up clutter to reduce the number of places bed bugs can hide.

-- Install or repair screens to prevent birds, bats or rodents from entering your home and serving as hosts for bed bugs.
+- Install or repair screens to stop birds, bats or rodents from entering your home and becoming hosts for bed bugs.

 How can I get rid of bed bugs?

-- Wash dirty bedding and clothing in hot water (60°C/140°F) and laundry detergent and/or dry your clean clothes, stuffed animals and small non-washable items in a clothes dryer for at least 30 minutes at a hot temperature setting greater than 40°C/104°F.
+- Wash bedding, clothing and backpacks in hot water and laundry detergent and/or dry your clean clothes, stuffed animals and small nonwashable items in a clothes dryer for at least 30 minutes at a hot temperature setting.

-- Items that cannot be washed with hot water or put in the dryer, can be steam cleaned.
-Bed bugs die at 50°C/122°F and steam cleaners generally produce steam at a temperature of at least 100°C/212°F. Dry steam or low vapour steamers are better because they leave behind less moisture.
-Steam will only kill the bedbugs that it touches, so move the steam cleaner slowly to maximize depth.
-Avoid excess moisture, which could lead to mould.
+- Items that cannot be washed with hot water or put in the dryer can be steam cleaned.
+Steam will only kill the bed bugs it touches, so move the steam cleaner slowly to get the steam as deep as possible.

 - Health Canada regulates pesticides in Canada.
-Before buying any pesticide, check the label to see if it has a Pest Control Products (PCP) registration number.
-If it does not have a PCP registration number, do not buy or use it.
+Ensure the label has a Pest Control Products (PCP) registration number.

-- Trained and qualified pesticide professionals should be consulted for applying chemical treatments.
+- Qualified pesticide professionals should be consulted for applying chemical treatments.

 For More Information